DoctorLogicProduct/dltest/_pages/products/growth-accelerators/paid-advertising.md

   component_css: hero-2
   class: paid-advertising__hero
   headline: "Expand Your Digital Footprint"
   text: "Get in front of the right patients quickly with highly-targeted Paid Search Advertising campaigns.
 We produce 10X more keyword patterns than the competition to outperform other ads.
-Paired with a DoctorLogic website - it's a perfect fit to ensure your practice is visible on search engine results."
+Paired with a DoctorLogic website, it's a perfect fit to ensure your practice is visible on search engine result pages."
   btn:
 - component: item-grid
   class: paid-advertising__item-grid--1
   component_css: item-grid
   headline: "Intelligent Campaign Management"
-  text: "Your search marketing campaign is managed by a team of healthcare marketing experts from initial setup to optimization and final analysis.
+  text: " From initial setup and optimization to final alalysis, your search marketing campaign is managed by a team of healthcare marketing experts.
 We rely on human expertise alongside computer algorithms to manage successful campaigns based on your practice goals.
 Every campaign is regularly reviewed and optimized to ensure maximum ROI."
   btn:
   per-row-count: 3
   items: